Who are we?

-We will not use or disclose sensitive information about you for direct marketing purposes unless you have consented to that kind of use or disclosure.
+We will not use or disclose personal information about you for direct marketing purposes unless you have consented to that kind of use or disclosure.

 We may use your personal information for direct marketing purposes.
-If you do not wish to receive direct marketing communications from us or from other organisations, or wish to know the source of the information being used, you may submit a request via contact us.
+If you do not wish to receive direct marketing communications from us or from other organisations please click on the ‘unsubscribe’ link in any email we send you and you will be removed from future communications, or wish to know the source of the information being used, you may contact us via the ‘Contact us’ page on our website or using one of the methods set out below.
 We will respond to your request as soon as practicable.

 Do we disclose your personal information?

 - to other organisations that are involved in the process of providing our services;